DevsInTheShed/pyGameSummerJamBlog/content/posts/pyjam-3.md

 draft: false
 ---

-Here is a little bit of an update, while Aaron has been busy refactoring I tried to at least get the "block" Western Harry to shoot bullets ( again blocks ) into block enemies.
+Here is a little bit of an update, while Aaron has been busy refactoring I tried to at least get the "block" Western Defender to shoot bullets ( again blocks ) into block enemies.

 Here is a little clip ( click to play ):